 You have a favorite flower, but as fate would have it, it is not in season.

 What to do: Even though your favorite flowers are out of season, would you feel a little better if we told you that you can save money using in-season flowers for your big day?
 The best part is you have a lot of blooms and non-floral elements to choose from.
 Popular fall wedding flowers include dahlias, chrysanthemums and asters.
 To make your bouquets more beautiful, you can incorporate festive fall fruits and vegetables—like a variety of small apples, ornamental cabbages or pomegranates, peppers and cranberries.
 Mini jewel corn, gourds and pumpkins make for lovely centerpieces for fall wedding receptions.

-Whether you need a wedding venue or wedding planner in Lowell, IN, look no further than Signature Banquets.
+Whether you need a wedding venue or wedding planner in Northwest Indiana, look no further than Signature Banquets.
 Call us today to schedule a free consultation and get a tour of our event venues!